tjtanjin/text_identifier/README.md

 $ sudo apt install tesseract-ocr
 ```
 * Following which, open texts.json file within the config folder and edit it with the lists of texts you wish to identify from your images (an example is already provided in the file/with the code).
 * Then, create 2 folders, input_media and output_media.
-Within input_media, place all the images you wish to identify text from..
+Within input_media, place all the images you wish to identify text from.
 * Finally, run the command below from the base of the project directory and head to output_media for your annotated images:
 ```
 $ python3 text_identifier.py